hpc2n/sphinx-lesson-template/content/task-basics-2.rst

 The :code:`locator-list` argument lists all involved variables: :code:`var1, var2, ..., varN`.
 A construct can have **multiple** :code:`depend` clauses, one for each :code:`dependence-type`.
-The :code:`depend` clause is much more powerful that this but during this course we are going to use only the basic functionality.
+The :code:`depend` clause is much more powerful than this but during this course we are going to use only the basic functionality.

 As an example, consider the following ill-defined program: